Natchez people: Natchez after 1730

-After the war of 1729–1731, Natchez society was in flux and the people scattered.
-Most survivors eventually settled among the Creek (Muscogee), Chickasaw, or with British colonists in the Thirteen Colonies.
-Most of the latter two Natchez groups ended up integrating with the Cherokee.
+After the war of 1729–1731, Natchez society was in flux, and the people scattered.
+Most survivors eventually settled among the Muscogee, Chickasaw, or with British colonists in the Thirteen Colonies.
+Most of the latter two Natchez groups ended up integrating with the Cherokee and Muscogee.
+In 1729, 480 Natchez were captured and sent to work as slaves on the sugar plantations of the Caribbean.
+Others probably had the same fate.

 The Natchez settled mostly along the Hiwassee River in North Carolina.
 The main Natchez town, dating to about 1755, was located near present-day Murphy, North Carolina.
-Around 1740 a small group of Natchez refugees settled along a creek near the confluence of the Tellico River and the Little Tennessee River.
+Around 1740, a small group of Natchez refugees settled along a creek near the confluence of the Tellico River and the Little Tennessee River.
 The creek became known as Notchy Creek after the Natchez.
 The settlement was called Natchey Town or Natsi-yi (Cherokee for "Natchez Place").
 It was the birthplace of the Cherokee leader Dragging Canoe, whose mother was Natchez and kidnapped as a young girl.
-In later years Dragging Canoe's Cherokee father, Attacullaculla, lived in Natchey Town.
+In later years, Dragging Canoe's Cherokee father, Attacullaculla, lived in Natchey Town.
 Most of the Natchez living with the Cherokee accompanied them in the 1830s on the forced removal, the Trail of Tears to Indian Territory (later Oklahoma).

 A few remained in North Carolina.
 Their descendants are part of the federally recognized Eastern Band of Cherokee Indians.
-Some Cherokee-Natchez were permitted to remain in South Carolina as settlers along with the Kusso, Eastern Band Natchez and the PeeDee.
-(The state of South Carolina recognized the Natchez-Kusso tribe, Eastern Band Natchez and the PeeDee Tribe.)
-Most of the balance of Natchez citizens are within the Cherokee Nation (est. 185,000), the Mvskoke Nation, Seminole Nation, Chickasaw Nation, with a few in the modern Choctaw Nation on their respective reservations in Oklahoma; nearly half of the state.
+Some Cherokee-Natchez were permitted to remain in South Carolina as settlers along with the Kusso, Eastern Band Natchez, and the PeeDee.
+(The state of South Carolina recognized the Natchez-Kusso tribe, the Eastern Band of Natchez, and the PeeDee Tribe.)
+Most of the balance of Natchez citizens are within the Cherokee Nation (est. 185,000), the Mvskoke Nation, the Seminole Nation, and the Chickasaw Nation, with a few in the modern Choctaw Nation on their respective reservations in Oklahoma, which together cover nearly half of the state.

-There are significant numbers of Natchez citizens within the federally recognized tribe of the Muscogee (Creek) Nation; approximately 12,000.
+There are a significant number of Natchez citizens within the federally recognized Muscogee (Creek) Nation; approximately 12,000.
 The Natchez were constituent members of the historic Creek Confederacy and signatories on the 1790 Treaty of New York, 1796 Treaty of Colerain, and 1814 Treaty of Fort Jackson.
 During this time, the Natchez enjoyed signatory status and membership within the Creek Confederacy and established their town near the Coosa River in Talladega County, Alabama.